 1. Fleet Limits: Companies may have two vessels regardless of company size.
 Companies may increase their fleet at a rate of 1 ship for every 2 active members (up to a maximum of 15 total).
 Keep only what you actually need.
 Too many ships in one place will degrade the area.

 a.
 Galleons: Companies may have one galleon regardless of company size.
 Companies may own additional galleons at a rate of 1 ship for every 15 active members (up to a maximum of 3 total).
-These ships are included in the Fleet limit.
+These ships are included in the fleet count.

 b.
 Submarine Limit: Companies may only own a maximum of one submarine.